Sajdini/countries-list/README.md

 ## Frameworks Libraries

-This project uses React, and utilizes Redux,redux toolking, and styled components
+This project uses React, and utilizes Redux,redux toolkit, and styled components

 ### After downloading or clonning the project